 Add to policy button to open the configuration window. - 4.
 In the Apply rule to these policies section, enter an existing policy name.
 Use the search box to find by policy name or owner. - 5.
 In the Rule details section, enter a Rule name. - 6.
-Select the Enabled check box to activate the rule.

-- Specific process or processes, to define a process that is allowed or denied from starting.
+Select the Enabled check box to activate the rule. - 7.
+The target type is automatically recognized.
+If needed, edit the existing criteria: - Specific process or processes, to define a process that is allowed or denied from starting.
 You can authorize by path, hash or certificate.
 The conditions inside the rule are matched by logical AND. - To authorize an application from a specific path: - a.
 Select Path in the Type column.
 Specify the path to the object.
 You can provide an absolute or relative pathname and use wildcard characters.
-The asterisk symbol (\) matches any file within a directory.
-A double asterisk (\\) matches all files and directories in the defined directory.
+The asterisk symbol () matches any file within a directory.
+A double asterisk () matches all files and directories in the defined directory.
 A question mark (?) matches exactly one character.
 You can also add a description to help identify the process. - b.
 From the Select one or more contexts drop-down menu you can choose among local, CD-ROM, removable and network.
 You can block an application executed from a removable device, or allow it if the application is locally executed. - To authorize an application based on hash, select Hash in the Type column and enter a hash value.
 You can also add a description to help identify the process.

 To generate the hash value, download the Fingerprint tool.
 For more information, refer to "Application Control Tools" (p.
-539)
+489)